kontena/kontena/docs/using-kontena/logs.md

 - `kontena service logs xyz` for individual service logs
 - `kontena stack logs xyz` for stacks service logs

-The logs are stored in capped collection which ensures that old events gets automatically removed and do not consume disk space on master database.
+The logs are stored in a capacity-bounded MongoDB collection, which limits the disk space consumed on the master by automatically removing old logs.

 ## Sending logs for further processing